[Ch 18.12] The Literary Mirror and the Faithful and Wise Servant Parable

 Part 12

-The Literary Mirror and the Wise Servant Parable
+The Literary Mirror and the Faithful and Wise Servant Parable

 Understanding Chiastic Structure: How Scripture’s Built-In Structure Protects Against False Interpretation